dh1tw/dh1tw.de/content/post/2012-01-10-2el-vertical-array-for-160m.md

 ## Antenna pattern

-The results were calculated with Mininec (good ground) and 8 Ohm losses at each feedpoint.
+The results were calculated with Mininec (good ground) and 8 Ohm losses at each feed point.
 The losses of the 90° feedlines were not included yet.
-Therefor I think 3dB gain should be realistic.
+Therefore I think a 3dB gain should be realistic.

 {{< figure src="/img/2012/01/vertical-pattern.jpg" link="/img/2012/01/vertical-pattern.jpg" >}}